infinity-stars/ASGO/README.md

 ## Overview

-ASGO is a optimizer that combines adaptive preconditioning with structured gradient optimization for training deep neural networks.
+ASGO is an optimizer that combines adaptive preconditioning with structured gradient optimization for training deep neural networks.
 This repository provides implementations of ASGO and related optimizers for language model training.

 ## Repository Structure